FeatureBaseDB/www/content/blog/why-oci.md

 4. Others...

-We recently had the good fortune of being chosen to participate in the [Oracle Startup Accelerator](https://www.oracle.com/startup/) program, which among other things means we got a whole boatload of credits for Oracle's cloud offering (OCI).
+We recently had the good fortune of being chosen to participate in the [Oracle Startup Accelerator](https://www.oracle.com/startup/) program, and they've strongly encouraged us to put Oracle's cloud offering (OCI) to the test.

 As we started to take OCI for a spin, we were pleasantly surprised by a number of things: